davidfischer-ch/ansible-role-django-site/README.md

-# Ansible Role django-site
+# Ansible Role Django Site

 Library of Ansible plugins and roles for deploying various services.
 See [ansible-roles](https://github.com/davidfischer-ch/ansible-roles) for additional documentation.

-This repository hosts the role django-site and may depend of other roles and plugins of the library.
+This repository hosts the role Django Site and may depend of other roles and plugins of the library.

-## Status

-Not (yet) implemented:

-* Role actions such as configure, ...
-* Mounting the data directory.
-I think this roles should not take this responsibility.
-When deploying more than one web host, make sure your PlayBook mount the data directory prior to calling this role.

 ## Dependencies